 Product images for Google shopping is an undervalued ranking factoring.
 The ability to add up to 10 additional images for each SKU can help your brand rank across different Google shopping placements.

 We have talked about your product titles and product descriptions helping you rank in Google shopping.
 A lot of marketers focus on these two areas in their shopping feed and beyond your product’s price, the two biggest areas that can help your shopping ads get impressions are product title and product description.

 Some other areas of your shopping feed that need work when you want to optimize attributes for different SKUs:

-You can also look a using a Supplemental Feed to help optimize your shopping feed if you are not using a shopping feed management platform.
+You can also look a using at Supplemental Feed to help optimize your shopping feed, if you are not using a shopping feed management platform.
 Now on with the show.
 A product title should contain the following:

 What is less talked about and can have a huge impact on shopping ads, are your product images.
 We have seen over the last few years Google focus their tech on being better at reading and understanding images.
 We know that Google scans images to make sure all the ways your product could rank in shopping are covered.
 If your product title does not have the colour black but you sell black jeans.
 You will get ranked for people searching for black jeans.